blueExcess/monty/README.md

 ## Description
 Interpreter for the Monty opcodes.

+Able to take opcodes like push, pall, pint etc and create a stack from them.

 What you should learn from this project:

 * What do LIFO and FIFO mean